 Shoreline Hearings Board.
-A six member quasi-judicial body, created by the SMA, which hears appeals by any aggrieved party on the issuance of a shoreline permit or enforcement penalty, and appeals by the Town on Department of Ecology approval of master programs, rules, regulations, guidelines or designations under the SMA.
+A six member quasi-judicial body, created by the SMA, which hears appeals by any aggrieved party on the issuance of a shoreline permit or enforcement penalty, and appeals by the City on Department of Ecology approval of master programs, rules, regulations, guidelines or designations under the SMA.

 Shorelines of statewide significance.
-The following are shorelines of statewide significance:
+The following shorelines of the state:

-- 1. Those lakes, whether natural, artificial, or a combination thereof, with a surface acreage of one thousand acres or more measured at the ordinary high water mark [not found in the Town of Rosalia]; - Those natural rivers or segments east of the crest of the Cascade range downstream of a point where the annual flow is measured at two hundred cubic feet per second or more, or those portions of rivers east of the crest of the Cascade range downstream from the first three hundred square miles of drainage area, whichever is longer [not found in the Town of Rosalia]; and - 3.
+- 1. Those lakes, whether natural, artificial, or a combination thereof, with a surface acreage of one thousand acres or more measured at the ordinary high water mark [not found in the City of Tekoa]; - 2.
+Those natural rivers or segments east of the crest of the Cascade range downstream of a point where the annual flow is measured at two hundred cubic feet per second or more, or those portions of rivers east of the crest of the Cascade range downstream from the first three hundred square miles of drainage area, whichever is longer [not found in the City of Tekoa]; and - 3.
 Those shorelands associated with 1 and 2, above.